 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Alternate Character Interpretation: Darrin was actually very insecure and felt the need for personal accomplishments to justify himself.
+Darrin was actually very insecure and felt the need for personal accomplishments to justify himself.
 It is notable that on several occasions Samantha's family hatched plans to grant Darrin magical powers so that he could better fit into the world of witches.
 But in the end he always rejected these in order to remain "normal".
+Interestingly, this was because he was shown to lack restraint when it came to the matter of misusing magic when he actually had access to it.
+Yet Samantha not only did he expect Samantha to exercise much greater restraint, but she very often actually did so.

 One early episode had an Imagine Spot in which Darrin imagines his future children with Sam, including a witch-daughter named Little Endora.
 If you consider "Passions" canon to the series, Sam and Darrin would later get a granddaughter named Endora.